 Any work that shows signs of having reused material, photographic or otherwise, altered or not, without any clear indication that either you are the owner of the material, that you secured the rights to use that material or, finally, that the creator of the material waived all interest in the material.
 The Group moderators are not interested in the ruckus caused when you get caught.

-Photographs, screenshots or renders of models, analogical or digital, that were not self made.
+Photographs, screenshots or renders of objects, physical or virtual, that were not self-made.
 Original work and interpretations are the keywords here.

 Fanart in any kind or form.
 While we all are inspired by the beautiful art done by professional palaeontographers, the Group moderators would rather see original interpretations.
 Fanart includes blatantly imitating the style, colour schemes or poses used by a given artist, as well as work based on fictional depictions of prehistoric creatures in movies and documentaries, such as Jurassic Park, Dinotopia (books, movies, TV series), Land Before Time, Walking With… series (Walking With Dinosaurs, Walking With Cavemen, Walking With Prehistoric Beasts, Walking With Monsters), Prehistoric Park, Sea Monsters, etc…